Yakuza 0: Synopsis

 Kiryu meets Tachibana, who reveals that he knew that Makoto was looking for him.
 He also reveals that upon learning her inheritance of the Empty Lot, he turned to Kazama, who helped him form his company to protect Makoto from Dojima, who also planned to annihilate the Kazama Family.
 With their interests coinciding, Kiryu and Tachibana flee but Tachibana is captured by Dojima's assassin, Lao Gui, the true perpetrator of the Empty Lot murder.
-Tachibana is tortured to death by Kuze and his men, whom Kiryu and Nishikiyama defeat.
+Tachibana is then tortured to death by Dojima Family member Yoneda, acting on behalf of Kuze with orders, and his men, whom Kiryu and Nishikiyama defeat.
 Makoto discovers her brother's body and regains partial sight.

 Meanwhile, Majima learns that Shimano sent the kill order so that Majima would be pressured to have Makoto willingly hand over the Empty Lot to Shimano.
 Majima finds Makoto in the Empty Lot, plotting revenge for Tachibana's death.
 Despite Majima's concerns, Makoto meets Dojima, offering the Empty Lot in exchange for the deaths of his lieutenants.
 Dojima declines and has her shot.
 Sera arrives and escorts Makoto to a hospital.
 However, Shibusawa finds Makoto and holds her captive on a ship.
-Kiryu and his family storm the ship and save Makoto, whilst Majima battles the Dojima family in the Tojo HQ, including Awano who dies at Lao Gui's hands.
+Kiryu and his family storm the ship and save Makoto, whilst Majima battles the Dojima family in the Tojo HQ, including Awano who dies at Lao Gui's hands when trying to shield Majima from the latter's attack.
 Nishikiyama prevents Kiryu from killing Shibusawa, and both him and Kuze are handed over to the police.
-Majima defeats Lao Gui and prepares to kill Dojima, but is stopped by Sera, who has ultimately acquired the deeds to the Empty Lot.
+Majima defeats Lao Gui for framing up Kiryu and prepares to kill Dojima, but is stopped by Sera, who has ultimately acquired the deeds to the Empty Lot.
 He orders Majima to kill Shimano for his treachery, but upon confronting Shimano, Majima relents, wanting to learn the fate of his oath brother Taiga Saejima.
 Shimano terminates his dealings with the Omi Alliance and reinstates Majima into his family.

-In January 1989, Sera becomes the Tojo Clan Captain, with Dojima languishing after the loss of his lieutenants.
-The Empty Lot is destroyed and the Millennium Tower is built on its stead.
+In January 1989, Sera becomes the Tojo Clan Captain (and later Third Chairman), with Dojima languishing after the loss of his lieutenants.
 Kiryu rejoins the Dojima Family under a new oath, hoping to find his own path as a yakuza.
-Meanwhile, Majima adopts a new persona, inspired by Lee, Nishitani and Sagawa, to empower himself, and bids Sagawa farewell, who is later assassinated by the Omi Alliance for his failure to secure a deal with Shimano.
-Majima allows Makoto to live a peaceful life with her new boyfriend, and later encounters Kiryu for the first time in Kamurocho.
+Meanwhile, Majima adopts a new persona, inspired by Lee, Nishitani and Sagawa, to empower himself, and bids Sagawa farewell, who is later executed by the Omi Alliance for his failure to secure a deal with Shimano.
+Majima watches Makoto enjoy a peaceful life with her new boyfriend, and later encounters Kiryu for the first time in Kamurochō.